Here

 Feven Afeworki, Kristin Bauer, Tobias Grunder

-and the herons, our companions from the start
+and the herons, who have been with us from the very beginning